sewenew/redis-plus-plus/README.md

 ### Use redis-plus-plus In Your Project

 After compiling the code, you'll get both shared library and static library.
 Since *redis-plus-plus* depends on *hiredis*, you need to link both libraries to your Application.
 Also don't forget to specify the `-std=c++11` and thread-related option.
-Take GCC as an example.
+Take gcc as an example.

 #### Use Shared Libraries